QBFreak/GeolosysCustomOreSampleDemo/README.md

 # Geolosys Custom Ore Samples

-[Geolosys][https://minecraft.curseforge.com/projects/geolosys] is a cool Minecraft mod for ore generation.
+[https://minecraft.curseforge.com/projects/geolosys][Geolosys] is a cool Minecraft mod for ore generation.
 It includes samples on the surface.
-This is a demonstration of a set of [CraftTweaker][https://minecraft.curseforge.com/projects/crafttweaker] and [ContentTweaker][https://minecraft.curseforge.com/projects/contenttweaker] scripts to add ores with custom ore samples.
+This is a demonstration of a set of [https://minecraft.curseforge.com/projects/crafttweaker][CraftTweaker] and [https://minecraft.curseforge.com/projects/contenttweaker][ContentTweaker] scripts to add ores with custom ore samples.

 ## The ores

-This example uses [Tinkers' Construct][https://minecraft.curseforge.com/projects/tinkers-construct] Cobalt Ore and Ardite Ore.
+This example uses [https://minecraft.curseforge.com/projects/tinkers-construct][Tinkers' Construct] Cobalt Ore and Ardite Ore.
 They are configured to generate in the overworld, so the sample textures use Stone as a base, instead of Netherrack.
 You may use any texture you wish.